What did filmmakers have to go through in order to qualify for the Louisiana Film Prize? Here are the official rules of entry.

 Publicity and Licensing

-LA Film Prize weekend occurs October 2-4th, 2015.
-The 20 finalists films will be judged and the Louisiana Film Prize will be awarded during Louisiana Film Prize Weekend.
+Prize Fest occurs October 5-7, 2017.
+The 20 finalists films will play Thursday, October 5; Friday, October 6; and Saturday, October 7.
+Films will be judged and the Louisiana Film Prize will be awarded on Sunday, October 8, 2017.

 An Official Jury, made up of artists, critics, writers, filmmakers, and educators views the public exhibition programs and award points to the films.
 Those points count for 50% of the final tally towards the winning film.